Introducing the Torrone dei morti: only 4 ingredients for an easy, traditional, unique, and delicious dessert.

 - 1 Pan Pan

-Melt half of the dark chocolate in a bain-marie or microwave, and with the help of a brush or spatula, use it to coat the entire aluminum tray.
-Place it in the fridge for about twenty minutes.
-Melt the remaining dark chocolate and create another coating layer.
+Melt half of the dark chocolate in a double boiler or in the microwave, and using a brush or spatula, use it to coat the entire aluminum tray.
+Place in the fridge for about twenty minutes.
+Melt the remaining dark chocolate and create another layer of coating.
 Let it solidify well in the fridge.

-Now we can melt all our white chocolate in a bowl until it is completely liquid.
-While stirring to keep it smooth and fluid, add the hazelnut spread.
-Mix well until you have a colored, smooth, and thick cream.
+Now we can melt all of our white chocolate in a bowl, until completely liquid.
+While stirring to keep it nice and smooth, add the hazelnut spread.
+Keep mixing until well combined to have a colored, smooth, and dense mixture.

 It’s time for the hazelnuts.
-Dunk them into the cream and mix to distribute them well.
+Dip them into the cream and mix to distribute them well.

 The torrone keeps in the fridge, covered, for about ten days.
-However, no one has ever seen it last that long XD
+But no one has ever seen it last that long XD